 Malaysia has Type G electrical outlets so be sure to bring the right power adapters for your devices.
 Electrical voltage is 240V and the standard frequency is 50Hz.

-I’m not an expert on Penang but I do hope that you find this guide useful.
+By no means am I an expert on Penang but I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any suggestions, then please let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have a delicious time in Penang!

 These are some of the things we brought with us to Penang.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+For more on our travel gear, check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)